Anomalies in B mesons decays: A phenomenological approach: Connection to leptoquark models

 which obviously must be negative real numbers.

-According to the results of the fits in Table~\ref{tab:Fits}, the scenarios that include NP contributions in the electronic or tau sectors show preference for negative values of $\Clq^e$ and $\Clq^\tau$, and thusly can be described by a $U_1$ leptoquark.
+According to the results of the fits in Table~\ref{tab:Fits}, the scenarios that include NP contributions in the electronic or tau sectors show preference for negative values of $\Clq^e$ and $\Clq^\tau$, and thus can be described by a $U_1$ leptoquark.
 On the contrary, all the fits to scenarios affecting the muon coupling show clear preference for positive values of the Wilson coefficient $\Clq^\mu$.
-In consequence, with our assumptions, the leptoquark $U_1$ can not describe the anomalies in the muon sector and therefore, does not play an important role in describing the LFUV, as shown by the fact that the scenarios with a greater pull from the SM, scenarios IV, VII and IX, are not compatible.
-These results confirm previous results in which have been shown that the $U_1$ leptoquark models can not describe the anomalies on \RKp and can only address the deficit in this observable when it has both couplings to $b \mu$ and $s \mu$ (see, for example~\cite{Hiller:2014yaa}).
+In consequence, with our assumptions, the leptoquark $U_1$ cannot describe the anomalies in the muon sector and therefore, does not play an important role in describing the LFUV, as shown by the fact that the scenarios with a greater pull from the SM, Scenarios IV, VII and IX, are not compatible.
+These results confirm previous results which have shown that the $U_1$ leptoquark models cannot describe the anomalies on \RKp and can only address the deficit in this observable when it has both couplings to $b \mu$ and $s \mu$ (see, for example~\cite{Hiller:2014yaa}).